 It's not just the enemy attacks being un-intuitable.
-After playing almost 40 hours and defeating the final boss, I still don't know the rules of this game, and everything I do know I learned through trial and error after being misled by the 'tutorial'.
+After playing almost 40 hours and finishing the game, I still don't know the rules of the combat system, and everything I do know I learned through trial and error after being misled by the 'tutorial'.

 - I have no clue what causes stagger (a stance your character enters that looks like being posture-broken but happens when your posture is fine) or what determines whether you can dodge out of it, despite that this happened to me about a hundred times.